NicolasHug/Surprise/doc/source/getting_started.rst

 For cross-validation, we can use the :func:`cross_validate()
 <surprise.model_selection.validation.cross_validate>` function that does all
 the hard work for us.
-But for a better control, we can also instanciate a cross-validation iterator, and make predictions over each split using the ``split()`` method of the iterator, and the :meth:`test()<surprise.prediction_algorithms.algo_base.AlgoBase.test>` method
+But for a better control, we can also instantiate a cross-validation iterator, and make predictions over each split using the ``split()`` method of the iterator, and the :meth:`test()<surprise.prediction_algorithms.algo_base.AlgoBase.test>` method